Substra/substrafl/README.md

 ## Contribute

-ConnectLib is open to contributions.
+Substrafl is open to contributions.
 Please have a look at the [Contribution Guidelines](https://github.com/owkin/FLow-meetings/blob/master/FLow_information.md).

 ## Release

-See the release process on the tech-team [releasing guide](https://github.com/owkin/tech-team/blob/main/releasing_guide.md#connectlib).
+See the release process on the tech-team [releasing guide](https://github.com/owkin/tech-team/blob/main/releasing_guide.md#substrafl).

 ## Documentation

-Documentation of the api is generated from the connectlib repository thanks to the auto doc module.
+Documentation of the api is generated from the substrafl repository thanks to the auto doc module.
 It is automatically built by <https://github.com/owkin/connect-documentation> and available [here](https://connect-docs.owkin.com/).
 You can build it locally to check the technical documentation and see the changes made by your PR.

 ### Requirements

-You need to have connectlib.dev installed on your machine and some extra requirements.
-From the connectlib repo:
+You need to have substrafl.dev installed on your machine and some extra requirements.
+From the substrafl repo:

 ```sh
 pip install -e .[dev]